-The level of the remuneration shall take into account the role of the individual directors as ordinary board members en their specific roles, as chairman of the board, chairman or member of a board committee, as well as their resulting responsibilities and commitment in time.
+For exercising their director's mandate, the directors receive a fixed sum.
+The level of that amount shall take into account the role of the individual directors as ordinary board members and their specific positions as chairman of the board, chairman or member of a board committee, as well as their resulting responsibilities and commitment in time.